Guidelines for Reviewers

 8. Does the metadata establish the ownership of the data fairly?

-9. Is enough information provided (in data description document also) to enable the data to be re-used or the experiment to be repeated?
+9. Is enough information provided (in data description document also) to enable the data to be re-used or the dataset development to be repeated?

 10. Are the data present as described, and accessible from a registered repository using the software provided?